keskival/embodied-emulated-personas/README.md

 It wasn't possible to train a deep neural network as a student network because the small amount of data makes it very susceptible to overfitting.
 XGBoost worked much better.

 We note that the performance of the Sir Isaac Newton is replicate at some perceivable level in the embodied agent, which achieves higher than random scores even if it isn't trained to optimixe for score.

+What we have shown:
+- It is possible to emulate an LLM chatbot persona and make it perform a task which relates to being embodied.
+- It is possible to capture the inputs and outputs of such an emulated persona from the virtual system boundaries.
+- It is possible to use these captured inputs and outputs to train a separate embodied machine learning agent model.
+- This separately trained agent can incorporate some salient features of the original LLM chatbot.

+What we haven't shown:
+- That the trained studen model incorporated policy features related to the emulated persona, and not just policy features from common sense derived from ChatGPT training corpus or the task description prompting itself.
+- That Sir Isaac Newton was actually reincarnated in a virtual CartPole environment in any non-negligible fashion.

+### Suggested further work:

+Define a game which relates to an embodiment, where the chatbot can actually emulate the persona in question.
+For example, judge whether a specific animal is cute or not, a somewhat subjective topic.
+The chatbot can get image caption as text, while the student ML agent can get the actual image.

+Test this with different emulated personas which have different opinions about cute animals.

+The above would show that it is indeed the personality of the emulated persona which is adopted by the embodied student agent, not the prompt or generic LLM idiosyncrasies, although in this particular case the student agent wouldn't have action capabilities, only observational senses.

 ## How To Take Part